rickyforr/checkout-app/README.md

 The app was built using create-react-app.
 Find more information on create-react-app [here](https://github.com/facebookincubator/create-react-app)

 ## Architecture
 Most of the state of the application is managed in the App container.
 I set up an array of objects representing items in a cart at checkout.
-Each object contains all properties relavent to the product (price, quanitiy in cart, quantity in inventory...etc).
+Each object contains all properties relavent to the product (price, quanitiy in cart, quantity in inventory, sale info...etc).
+Also created state properties for the subtotal and total discount.

 ![App Diagram](http://res.cloudinary.com/lyvtg7cjl/image/upload/v1511292549/FoodsJS_yo4cmq.png)

 The Cart component displays the products and the cart control.
-It manages all the addition or removal of items from the cart and calls the state-functions to adjust the state accordingly
+It manages all the addition or removal of items from the cart.
+When a button is clicked with the an appropriate quantity (doesn't exceed inventory and not less than 0) it passes the product id and quantity entered in the input field to the App container.
+The App container then calls the state-functions to adjust the state accordingly
 ![Cart Cmpnt Pic](http://res.cloudinary.com/lyvtg7cjl/image/upload/v1511240962/Screen_Shot_2017-11-20_at_10.08.55_PM_mrtszn.png)
 (Cart component)